NHSDigital/nhs-app-api/docs/Functionality-Documentation/silver-integration-jump-off-creation.md

 * **Add a new feature file within the test / kotlin / features / silverIntegration folder for the specific jump-off point.**

-    This can be expedited by copying-and-pasting one of the existing PKB silver integration feature files, such as patients_know_best_sharedLinks.feature and using this as a stating point, changing the scenarios and step titles as necessary, then implementing any new step definitions as required.
+    This can be expedited by copying-and-pasting one of the existing PKB silver integration feature files, such as patients_know_best_sharedLinks.feature and using this as a starting point, changing the scenarios and step titles as necessary, then implementing any new step definitions as required.
 Note carefully the construction of the urls in the "When I navigate to the redirector page with a url of" step - some aspects of the URLs may need to be doubly-url-encoded for the test to match correctly.
     Also, for tests that assert that the link is not present on a page, be sure to have also included a step to check that the user has actually reached the expected page.
 If the test has failed to reach the page, the link will not be present, and the test will pass incorrectly.
 * **If required, edit the feature file for any 'Hub' or other pages which have behaviour affected by the presence or absence of the new jump off point.**